Instructional Continuity: Captioning for Live and Recorded Lectures

 Closed Captioning for Asynchronous (Recorded) Presentations

-Instructors can record lectures and screencasts with Screencast-O-Matic, Camtasia, or ZOOM.
-We recommend Screencast-O-Matic due to its ease of use and editing features.
+Instructors can record lectures and screencasts with ScreenPal (formerly Screencast-O-Matic) or Zoom.
+We recommend ScreenPal due to its ease of use and editing features.
 Videos can be hosted on these sites, or in YouTube, Vimeo, or Microsoft Stream.
-All of the above options include settings for generating automatic captions for recordings, that can be edited to correct inaccuracies and add punctuation.
-You can then link or embed your video in Canvas or PolyLearn.
+All of the above options include settings for generating automatic captions for recordings that can be edited to correct inaccuracies and add punctuation.
+You can then link or embed your video in Canvas.
 Find options below.

 - See also: Instructional Continuity: ZOOM

-- Screencast-O-Matic: Create your own personal account, with free and low-cost options that include better editing and hosting features
+- ScreenPal: Create your own personal account, with free and low-cost options that include better editing and hosting features

-- Screencast-O-Matic tutorials: Includes tutorials to help you create, edit, save, caption, and host your own videos
+- ScreenPal tutorials: tutorials: Includes tutorials to help you create, edit, save, caption, and host your own videos

-- Screencast-O-Matic Closed Captioning: Step-by-step guidance to add captions to your recordings
+- ScreenPal Captioning: Closed Captioning: Step-by-step guidance to add captions to your recordings

 CAPTIONING IN YOUTUBE